-AGRO 411 Principles of Soil Fertility (3) Soil factors affecting plant growth and quality with emphasis on the bio-availability of mineral nutrients.
+AGRO 411 Principles of Soil Fertility (3) Prerequisite: AGRO 202 or equivalent.
+Soil factors affecting plant growth and quality with emphasis on the bio-availability of mineral nutrients.
 The management of soil systems to enhance plant growth by means of crop rotations, microbial activities, and use of organic and inorganic amendments

-AGRO 413 Soil and Water Conservation and Management (3) Prerequisite: AGRO 302.
+AGRO 413 Soil and Water Conservation and Management (3) Prerequisite: AGRO 202.
 Importance and causes of soil erosion, methods of soil erosion control.
 Effects of conservation practices on soil physical properities and the plant root environment.
 Irrigation and drainage as related to water use and conservation.